D U R I N G S C H O O L

 During wet break times you should remain in the classrooms.
 Sensible games are encouraged.
 Staff from each department will supervise pupils in their classrooms.

 Each class will remain in their own classrooms and be supervised by the class teacher.
 Water is provided throughout the day for all children.
-Fizzy drinks, juices cup-a-soups and pot noodles are not allowed.
+Fizzy drinks, juices, cup-a-soups and pot noodles are not allowed.
 There is no provision for the heating of food.
 Please try to ensure that pupils are sent with food which has age appropriate packaging.
 We try to make our meal times as pleasant and relaxed as possible.
-We feel it is important that the children eat properly, enjoy a healthy meal, good conversation, company and rest before the playtime with its opportunity to burn off some energy.
+We feel it is important that the children eat properly, enjoy a healthy meal, good conversation, company and rest before the outside playtime with its opportunity to burn off some energy.
 Meal times must be a peaceful and organised time.
-Pupils will be dismissed from their classrooms when they have finished their meal (not before 12.15pm but at the latest by 12:20pm).
+Pupils will be dismissed from their classrooms when they have finished their meal (not before 12.30pm but at the latest by 12:35pm).
 The school cannot provide chilled storage for children’s’ lunchboxes.
-The GCSE Class may remain in their classroom until 12.30 p.m.
+The GCSE Class may remain in their classroom until 12.45 p.m.

 In the Playground